 Melaka is located at a distance of 120 km south of Kuala Lumpur.
 The quickest way to travel to Melaka is using E2 exiting on M29 towards Ayer Keroh.
 This road has tolls.
 Alternatively, you can take Highway 5 from Sepang towards Port Dickson.
 This road passes through small towns and traffic is considerably slow.

-A cab would cost around USD $50 to your hotel, alternatively, you can catch a bus for USD $3 to Melaka Sentral.
+A taxi would cost around USD $50 to your hotel in Kuala Lumpur to downtown Melaka.
+Alternatively, you can catch a bus from Kuala Lumpur Airport or BTS Terminal in KL costing USD $3 to Melaka Sentral.

 From KLIA or KLIA2 catch a bus or taxi to TBS (Terminal Bersepadu Selatan), the main intercity bus terminal in Kuala Lumpur.
 Bus service is available on the ground floor of both airports to the city with a stopover at TBS Terminal.
 You can catch a bus to any city in mainland Malaysia from TBS.

 You can take a bus to Port Dickson (10USD-2.5 hours) from Melaka Sentral to Terminal 1 Seremban and from there to Teluk Kemang.
 Renting a cab will be expensive (132USD).
-Renting a car is a scenic option (16USD).
+Renting a car is definitely a scenic option (16USD/day).